mmkuang/grayclhn.github.io/674/index.md

 * Much of what we study in this class originates with [Thomas Sargent](https://files.nyu.edu/ts43/public/) and [Chris Sims’s](http://www.princeton.edu/~sims/) Nobel prize winning research.
-So it’s worth reading The Nobel Prize Committee’s [summary of that research][Nobel11] as well as their individual Nobel Lectures. ([Sargent’s lecture][], [Sims’s lecture][]) [Lars Peter Hansen’s](http://www.larspeterhansen.org/)
+So it’s worth reading the Nobel Prize Committee’s [summary of that research][Nobel11] as well as their individual Nobel Lectures. ([Sargent’s lecture][], [Sims’s lecture][]) [Lars Peter Hansen’s](http://www.larspeterhansen.org/)